Memories of Christmas past

 - Walnuts have been cultivated for more than 4000 years.
 They contain the highest source of natural plant omega-3s, and also provide a healthy protection for your heart.

-- Almonds are rich in Vitamin E, and 30 grams provide 85 % of the Recommended Daily Intake for Vitamin E and help to maintain heart health.
+- Almonds are rich in Vitamin E and are a great way to reach your daily dose to help to maintain heart health.

 - The word "pecan" apparently means "a tough nut to crack" in Algonquin, but once you do crack it, the pecan provides essential nutrients that help reduce blood cholesterol.